Skip to content

 Multi-Region Replication

-This functionality can also support hybrid and multi-cloud deployments in an optimal manner.
+Multi-Region Replication can also support hybrid and multi-cloud deployments in an optimal manner.
+GigaSpaces’ WAN Gateway offers total data consistency and conflict resolution support among other advanced features.

 Share this Article